-The most recent published Quality Outcome Framework (QOF) results showed the practice had achieved 96% of the total number of points available compared with the clinical commissioning group (CCG) average of 98% and national average of 95%.
+The most recent published Quality Outcome Framework (QOF) results were 95% of the total number of points available compared with the clinical commissioning group (CCG) average of 92% and national average of 96%.
+The overall exception reporting rate was 5% compared with a national average of 10%.
 (QOF is a system intended to improve the quality of general practice and reward good practice.
-The overall exception reporting rate was 8% compared with a national average of 10%.
 Exception reporting is the removal of patients from QOF calculations where, for example, the patients decline or do not respond to invitations to attend a review of their condition or when a medicine is not appropriate.)